leah-lllllll/online-counselling-platform/README.md

 Implemented client-side and consultant-side.
-MentalHealthAndroid is the front-end source code for huaxin application； MentalHealthServer is the back-end source code； mentalhealth_empty includes comments to build database。 Change to the master directory to see more details.
+MentalHealthAndroid is the front-end source code for huaxin application； MentalHealthServer is the back-end source code； mentalhealth_empty includes comments to build database.
+     ####Change to the master directory to see more details.